 Chronic pain is not the only damage that CRPS may cause.
 Due to the impairment of the affected extremity, there can be a degradation of muscle tissue and function (atrophy), leaking from dilated blood vessels as well as possible degradation of bone structure in the affected area.
 In some cases, the atrophy can be so severe that it can lead to amputation.

 There is also the emotional and psychological toll that chronic pain can cause.
 Many CRPS patients end up taking anti-depressants as a result.

 Most CRPS sufferers can also expect the pain to spread outside of the initial affected area.
 Some studies estimate that pain will spread from the initial site in 77% of CRPS patients.

 - Surgical Sympathectomy – a last resort method of treatment that is extremely invasive.
-It involves cutting the nerves which prevents the brain from relaying pain signals to the affected area.
+It involves cutting the nerves which prevent the brain from relaying pain signals to the affected area

 Due to the emotional and psychological toll that chronic pain can cause, many CRPS sufferers take anti-depressants and other medication to help with these effects.

-A: CRPS has been described as the most severe form of chronic pain currently known.
 One of the most commonly used measures of pain is the McGill Pain Index which measures pain on a scale of 0 to 50.
 CRPS ranks as a 42 and 45 out of 50.
-For perspective, first time childbirth (with no training) ranks as a 40 out of 50 and amputation of a finger or toe scores 40 out of 50.
+For perspective, first-time childbirth (with no training) ranks as a 40 out of 50 and amputation of a finger or toe scores 40 out of 50.
 Other notable pain rankings include chronic back pain (27 out of 50); a fracture (17 out of 50) and a toothache (20 out of 50).